grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 ## Sign a private plugin

-1. In your plugin directory, sign the plugin with the Access policy token you just created.
-Grafana Sign Plugin creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.
+1. In your plugin directory, sign the plugin with the Access Policy token you just created.
+The Grafana sign-plugin tool creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.

    ```bash
    export GRAFANA_ACCESS_POLICY_TOKEN=<YOUR_ACCESS_POLICY_TOKEN>